Aston Origin review

 • No hardcase included

 UK experts Aston are creating increasing waves in the audio community with a small range of boutique microphones.
 Today we’ll look at the Aston Origin, which is the cheapest mic in the company’s range at $246.51 USD (€255, £216.21).
 The Origin is UK-made cardioid large diaphragm condenser with a one-inch gold evaporated capsule.
 The transformerless design is intended for a range of applications, although acoustic guitar and vocals are the most obvious choices.
-You can hear the Aston Origin paired with both the vocalists I refer to in the article in the SoundCloud tracks embedded below.
+If you are looking for a much cheaper studio mic, check out the Behringer C1 review, it’s a quarter of the price.
+Otherwise you can hear the Aston Origin paired with both the vocalists I refer to in the article in the SoundCloud tracks embedded below.

 Down to business: the Aston Origin specs